Teaching Reading Fluency in Structured Literacy

 Why Fluency Matters

-Fluency is often called the bridge between decoding and comprehension.
-A child may be able to “sound out” words, but if reading is slow and time consuming, there’s little energy left to think about meaning.
+Fluency is the bridge between decoding and comprehension.
+A child may be able to sound out words, but if reading is slow and time consuming, there’s little energy left to think about meaning.
 Fluent reading allows the brain to shift attention from figuring out words to making sense of them.

 National reports show that about one-third of fourth graders in the U.S. still struggle with fluency, even when reading simple texts.
-This “fluency gap” contributes to the well-known fourth-grade slump, when children encounter longer, more complex school texts.
 This occurs because the shift from "learning to read" to "reading to learn" requires more complex skills.
 Without fluency, many students fall further behind.

 A private reading tutor who specializes in Structured Literacy can give students the one-on-one support they need to close this fluency gap and build confidence.